Journal of Computational Chemistry & Molecular Modeling (SDRP-JCCMM)

 Impact Factor: 0.562

-Proton Transfer Processes in Biological Reactions: A Computational ApproachSubmit Manuscript no this topic Topic Articles: 0
+Proton Transfer Processes in Biological Reactions: A Computational ApproachSubmit Manuscript on this topic

 Proton transfer (PT) reactions, in particular single (SPT), double (DPT) or multiple (MPT), are widespread phenomena in many branches of the life sciences.
 These reactions proceed through the transfer of the proton between donor and acceptor atoms, in some cases catalyzed by water molecules acting as a connector between these donor and acceptor atoms.